endurodave/Async-SQLite/README.md

 ## Multithread Example

-The `async_mutithread_example()` uses two separate threads to insert to the database concurrently.
+The `async_mutithread_example()` uses two separate threads to insert into the database concurrently.
 The lambda function `WriteDatabaseLambda` is invoked by two threads.
 When both worker threads are complete, the `async_multithread_example()` function returns.

 ```cpp
 // Async SQLite multithread example.
 The WriteDatabaseLambda() function is called